Future of Shared Mobility in Southeast Asia

 The Last-Mile Transportation Opportunity

-One of the biggest transportation challenges in Southeast Asia is the “last mile” problem.
+One of the biggest transportation challenges across Southeast Asia is the last-mile problem.

-However, commuters still need efficient ways to travel between transportation hubs and their final destinations.
+However, commuters still need efficient transportation between transit stations and their final destinations.

-They provide a convenient connection between public transportation systems and everyday destinations while reducing dependence on private vehicles.
+Shared e-bikes provide a convenient connection between public transportation networks and everyday destinations such as offices, apartments, universities, and shopping centers.

 Tourism Will Continue to Drive Demand